 Just because a superhero has a timeless costume doesn’t mean that they don’t change what they wear every now and then.
 Some heroes change them out of necessity, some change them in reaction to an event, and others change them to fit the time period they are in.
 Whatever the reason, most superheroes have a carousel of costumes.

-This very thought got me to thinking about some of the costume changes Marvel superheroes have had over the years.
-When thinking about creating a list about this, I didn’t have specific criteria in mind.
+This very thought got me thinking about some of the costume changes Marvel superheroes have had over the years.
+When thinking about creating a list of this, I didn’t have specific criteria in mind.
 Instead, I wanted to search through the Marvel archives and pick the ten changes that caught my attention.
+Here are the top ten Marvel superheroes that changed costumes over the years.

 Can we be honest with ourselves for a minute?
-I mean, really be honest?
+I mean, really be honest.
 Of all the superheroes who have changed costumes, none are more deserving than Hawkeye.
+Am I right?

 10. Jessica Jones